 Weight loss, obviously, is losing weight.
 You burn more calories than you intake (3,500 burned equals one pound, by the way, so keep that in mind), and you get lighter.
 In its most basic terms, weight loss is pretty simple.
 It’s just a number getting lower.

 The issue people–myself included–tend to have with weight loss, though, is that they think weight loss alone is enough, that a lower number on the scale equates to health.

 My drop from 310 to 170 is phenomenal and definitely something to be excited about, but the weight loss is only the first step to being healthy.
 Just because I weigh 170 pounds now, I’m not automatically healthy.
 And vice versa, just because a person weighs over 200 pounds, he or she isn’t necessarily unhealthy.

 (Also, keep in mind that lean muscle weighs a lot more than fat because of it’s density.
 So as you work out and build muscle, the pounds might not shed like you want.
 So you’ll probably need other ways to gauge your progress–clothes fitting better, increased exercise endurance, not having asthma attacks, etc.)

 You see, weight loss is just a tool to get healthy.

-Weight loss is a step–a major step, mind you–on the way to fitness.
+Weight loss is a step–a major step–on the way to fitness.
 But just a step nonetheless.